synic/dockerman/README.md

-# Docker Management For Developing Web Applications
+# Management For Developing Applications in Docker

-This library is intended to make it easier to develop web applications when using docker.
-It allows you to set up initial docker configuration, and to execute commands inside the main docker container.
+This library is intended to make it easier to develop applications when using docker.
+It allows you to set up initial docker configuration, and to execute commands inside the main docker container from the host machine.
 It aims to be similar to [Fabric](https://fabfile.org), but for local development with docker applications.

 ## Getting Started